There are no specific tests that can

 medical history and do a

 Doctors use a set of criteria

-tender points.
-But you may also hear them called trigger points.
-(Some people
+or tender points.
+You may also hear these called trigger points.

 A person may not meet these criteria but may still